Breast Reduction Scotland

-Ms Lucy Khan and Mr Chris Cartlidge undertake breast reduction surgery following a comprehensive surgical assessment and careful discussion about your goals and the look you want to achieve.
-Use this website to help your research and find the breast breast reduction surgeon for you.
-Clinics are in Edinburgh and Stirling.
+Ms Lucy Khan and Mr Chris Cartlidge undertake expert breast reduction surgery.
+We conduct a comprehensive initial consultation and careful discussion about your goals and the look you want to achieve.
+Use this website to help your research and find the best breast reduction surgeon for you.
+Our clinics are in Edinburgh and Stirling.
 Our surgery uses minimal scars that are hidden in the lower fold of the breast and at the border of the areola.